 Salary sacrifice involves swapping some of your before-tax salary for increased employer super contributions.
 By contributing some of your before-tax income through salary sacrifice, you could not only boost your super, but also save on tax.
 That’s because salary sacrifice contributions are generally taxed at just 15 per cent2, rather than your marginal tax rate which can be up to 49 per cent (including applicable levies).

 Along with our employer’s compulsory contributions, salary sacrifice contributions are classed as ‘concessional contributions’.
-Currently you can make up to $30,000 in concessional contributions in a financial year (or $35,000 if you were 49 or over on 30 June 2016).
-However, this will reduce to $25,000 for everyone from 1 July 2017.
+As of 1 July 2017, you can make up to $25,000 in concessional contributions in a financial year.
 If you go over this cap, additional tax applies.